nfdi4plants/ARC-specification/ARC specification.md

 - *Externals* are external data (e.g., knowledge files) that need to be included and cannot be referenced due to external limitations.
 Metadata information SHOULD be stored according to the ISA model and CWL in case of workflow information; see [below](#external-data-annotation) for details.

-- *Top-level metadata and workflow* ties together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` and `isa.studies.<study_name>.xlsx` in [ISA-XLSX format](#isa-xlsx), which MUST be present.
+- *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx), which MUST be present.
+Optionally, study-level metadata CAN be present in `isa.studies.xlsx`.
 Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.

 All other files contained in an ARC (e.g, a `README.txt`, a pre-print PDFs, additional annotation files, etc.) are referred to as *additional payload*, and can be located anywhere within the ARC structure.
 However, an ARC MUST be [reproducible](#reproducible-arcs) and [complete](#complete-arcs) even if these files are deleted.
 Further considerations on additional payload are described [below](#additional-payload).

+Note:
-Note: Subdirectories and other files in the top-level `assays`, `workflows`, `runs`, and `externals` directories are viewed as additional payload unless they are accompanied by the corresponding mandatory description (`isa.assay.xlsx`, `workflow.cwl`, `run.cwl`, `isa.external.xlsx`) specified below.
+- Subdirectories and other files in the top-level `assays`, `workflows`, `runs`, and `externals` directories are viewed as additional payload unless they are accompanied by the corresponding mandatory description (`isa.assay.xlsx`, `workflow.cwl`, `run.cwl`, `isa.external.xlsx`) specified below.
 This is intended to allow gradual migration from existing data storage schemes to the ARC schema.
 For example, *data files* for an assay can be stored in a subdirectory of `assays/`, but are only identified as an assay of the ARC if metadata is present and complete, including a reference from top-level metadata.

-### Directory and File Naming Conventions

-*(do we really need this?)*

-Required files defined in the ARC structure need to be named accordingly.
-Files and folders specified < > can be named freely.

-As the ARC might be used by different persons and in different workflow contexts, we recommend a concise filename without blanks and special characters.
-A good choice is to stick to small and capital letters without umlauts and similar special characters.
-Numbers, hyphen, and underscores are suitable as well.
-Modern working environments can handle blanks in filenames but might confuse automatically run scripts and thus should be avoided.
-Depending on the intended amount of people the ARC is shared with, certain information might prove useful to provide a fast overview in human readable form in the filename, e.g. by providing abbreviations of the project, sub project, person creating or working on a particular data set.
-Date and time information might be encoded as well if it provides a better ordering or information for the particular purpose.
+- @ Distribution of metadata across many files.

 ### Example ARC structure
 ```
 <top-level directory>
 |   isa.investigation.xlsx
-|   isa.studies.study1.xlsx
-|   isa.studies.study2.xlsx
+|   isa.studies.xlsx
 |   arc.cwl
 |   arc.yml
 \--- assays
     \--- <assay_name>
             |    isa.assay.xlsx
             \--- dataset
-            \--- protocol
+            \--- protocol [optional / add. payload]
 \--- workflows
     \--- <workflow_name>
             | workflow.cwl
-            | docker-compose.yml (optional)
+            | docker-compose.yml [optional / add. payload]
 \--- runs
     \--- <run_name>
         |    [files;...] (different result files)